blackburn32/What-is-Thy-Offering/EVENTS.md

   - Can use `undefined` for exchanges that aren't affected by any powers
   - Final received amount should be rounded to nearest integer after applying multipliers
 - **Offering power_modifiers**: Each power can modify specific offering components independently
-  - Powers specify which components they affect (base_favor, faith_factor, food_factor, gold_factor, decision_bonus)
+  - Powers specify which components they affect (base_favor, faith_factor, food_factor, relics_factor, decision_bonus)
   - Omitted components are not affected by that power (e.g., "devoted_flock" only affects faith_factor)
   - Multiple powers affecting the same component stack multiplicatively
   - Example: If player owns "generous_faithful" (faith_factor: 1.5x) and "devoted_flock" (faith_factor: 1.8x), final faith_factor multiplier is 1.5 * 1.8 = 2.7x
   - Calculation: For each component, multiply base value by all relevant power modifiers, then sum all components for total favor
   - All intermediate calculations should use floats, final result rounded to nearest integer
-  - **Worked example**: Player has 200 faith, 100 food, 50 gold, 10 decisions since last offering, and owns "generous_faithful" and "devoted_flock"
+  - **Worked example**: Player has 200 faith, 100 food, 50 relics, 10 decisions since last offering, and owns "generous_faithful" and "devoted_flock"
     - Base favor: 1 * 2.0 (generous_faithful) = 2
     - Faith contribution: 200 * 0.01 * 1.5 (generous_faithful) * 1.8 (devoted_flock) = 200 * 0.01 * 2.7 = 5.4
     - Food contribution: 100 * 0.005 * 1.5 (generous_faithful) = 0.75
-    - Gold contribution: 50 * 0.01 * 1.5 (generous_faithful) = 0.75
+    - Relics contribution: 50 * 0.01 * 1.5 (generous_faithful) = 0.75
     - Decision contribution: 10 * 0.5 * 1.5 (generous_faithful) = 7.5
     - Total favor: 2 + 5.4 + 0.75 + 0.75 + 7.5 = 16.4 → rounds to 16
 - **Decision option & Boon/Disaster outcome power_modifiers**: Each power can modify specific resource deltas independently
-  - Powers specify which resource deltas they affect (faith, food, gold, favor)
+  - Powers specify which resource deltas they affect (faith, food, relics, favor)
   - Omitted resources are not affected by that power
   - Multiple powers affecting the same resource stack multiplicatively
   - **Important**: Modifiers affect both positive and negative deltas equally (amplify gains AND losses)